jbosstm/quickstart/TXFramework/wsat-jta-bridge/README.md

 The application consists of a single JAX-WS web service that is deployed within a JAR archive.
 It is tested with JBoss Arquillian enabled JUnit tests.

-The quickstart offers two tests; `org.jboss.as.quickstarts.wsat.jtabridge.tojta.BridgeToJTATest` and `org.jboss.as.quickstarts.wsat.jtabridge.fromjta.BridgeFromJTATest`.
+The quickstart offers two tests; `org.jboss.narayana.quickstarts.wsat.jtabridge.tojta.BridgeToJTATest` and `org.jboss.narayana.quickstarts.wsat.jtabridge.fromjta.BridgeFromJTATest`.
 The first test (BridgeToJTATest) begins a WS-AT transaction on the client side and then bridges it on the server side to a JTA transaction.
 The second test (BridgeFromJTATest) begins a JTA transaction on the client side and then bridges it to a WS-AT transaction for the Web service call.
 The incoming WS-AT transaction is then bridged on the server side to another JTA transaction.

-When running the `org.jboss.as.quickstarts.wsat.jtabridge.tojta.BridgeToJTATest#testCommit()`, the following steps occur:
+When running the `org.jboss.narayana.quickstarts.wsat.jtabridge.tojta.BridgeToJTATest#testCommit()`, the following steps occur:

 1. A new Atomic Transaction (WS-AT) is created by the client.
 2. An operation on a WS-AT enabled Web service is invoked by the client.